adityasingh-lab/adityasingh-lab.github.io/_posts/2024-11-20-encrypt-decrypt-aaa-info-file-creds.md

 Hello Tech Enthusiasts 👋,

-AAA is something DataPower is offerring from a day of appliance available in marked.
+AAA is something DataPower is offerring from a day of appliance available in market.
 So it's not a new topic of discussion.
-However, as a authentication mechanism, which is basic-auth, aaa-info file is widely used.
+However, when it comes to basic-auth authentication mechanism, aaa-info file is what widely used.
 I usually don't support as the creds are visible whomesover has access to domain/environment.

-There are other mechanism which can be helpful, but in this article I'm purely focussing on easy solution.
-The easiest option is using encrypt/decrypt mechanism which to be used for credentials.
-Here you go with the design and sequence diagram to understand the process.
+We do have other supported authentication and authorization mechanism, which can be helpful, but in this article I'm purely focussing on alternate solution towards encrypt/decrypt mechanism for aaa-info file credentials.

 **Admin Process**